Chelsea completes its 10,000th affordable apartment.

-Chelsea Investment Corporation is the 16th largest affordable housing developer in the country.
+Chelsea and Emmerson are awarded San Diego Builder of the Year by the BIA.
+Chelsea is the 16th largest affordable housing developer in the country.

 Border Communities Capital Company, the Company’s New Markets Tax Credit affiliate, completes $100 million of NMTC financing.

-The Company completes its first affordable housing project in New Mexico.
+Chelsea completes Park Place, its first affordable housing project in New Mexico.

 Charles Schmid is named President of Emmerson Construction, Inc.